Maharashtrian cuisine: Wheat

-Wheat flatbreads are also made with vegetable stuffings such as peas, potatoes and Gram dal.
-One of the ancient sought-after breads was Mande.
+Wheat flatbreads are also made with vegetable stuffings such as peas, potatoes and gram dal.
+One of the ancient sought-after breads was mande.
 As with rice, flatbreads accompany a meal of vegetables or dairy items.

 Rice

 Rice is the staple food in the rural areas of coastal Konkan region but is also popular in all urban areas.
 Local varieties such as the fragrant ambemohar have been popular in Western Maharashtra.

 In most instances, rice is boiled on its own and becomes part of a meal that includes other items.
-A popular dish is varan bhaat where steamed rice is mixed with plain dal that is prepared with pigeon peas, lemon juice, salt and ghee.
+A popular dish is varan bhaat, in which steamed rice is mixed with plain dal that is prepared with pigeon peas, lemon juice, salt and ghee.
 Khichdi is a popular rice dish made with rice, mung dal and spices.
 For special occasions, a dish called masalebhat made with rice, spices and vegetables is popular.

 Dairy

 Milk is important as a staple food.
 Both cow milk and water buffalo milk are popular.
 Milk is used mainly for drinking, to add to tea or coffee or to make homemade dahi (yogurt).
 Traditionally, yogurt is made every day using previous day's yogurt as the starting bacterial culture to ferment the milk.
 The Dahi is used as dressing for many salad or koshimbir dishes, to prepare Kadhi, to prepare cultured buttermilk (Taak) or as a side dish in a thali.
 Buttermilk is used in a drink called mattha by mixing it with spices.
 It may also be used in curry preparations.
 Milk is also the prerequisite ingredient for butter and Ghee (clarified butter).